 The student's appeal must include the following:

-- 1. The reason why the student failed to meet the SAP standard(s) AND - 2.
-What has changed in the student's situation so that he or she will now be able to meet the SAP standards AND - 3.
+- The reason why the student failed to meet the SAP standard(s) AND - 2.
+What has changed in the student's situation so that they will now be able to meet the SAP standards AND - 3.
 Supporting documentation.